-We all have our own unique relationship with food – but one thing we share is that, sometimes, we have to eat at work.
-And it can be awkward and uncomfortable to have your personal eating habits on public display, especially if you’re watching your weight or trying out a new diet.
+We each have our own unique relationship with food – but one thing we share is that, sometimes, we have to eat at work.
+And it can be awkward and uncomfortable to have your personal eating habits on public display, especially if you're watching your weight or trying out a new diet.

 There's the guy who can't resist remarking on his vegan colleague's "rabbit food."
 Or, on the opposite end of the scale, the know-it-all who tells you, just as you bite into a bacon muffin, how processed meats can lower your life expectancy.
 And were you just imagining those raised eyebrows when you took a second croissant at the morning meeting?
 But what you eat is your own business, and being in the office shouldn’t change that.